Developed in honor of

-Frank L. Howard, this fellowship promotes undergratuate involvement in plant pathology research and encourages students to pursue advanced degrees and careers in plant pathology.
+Frank L. Howard, this fellowship promotes undergratuate involvement in plant pathology research and encourages APS Student Members to pursue advanced degrees and careers in plant pathology.
 The fellowship is awarded for a summer term or an academic school term.

-The award is to support undergraduate research to be conducted over a minimum of one summer or school term.
+Funds support undergraduate research to be conducted over a minimum of one summer or school term.
 The funds may be used for stipend (3 months) and research budget expenses.
-Award will be made to the cooperating laboratory or department in the student’s name for their use as allocated in the budget.
+Funds will be made out to the cooperating laboratory or department in the student’s name for their use as allocated in the budget.
 Funds may be placed in Foundation accounts if deemed more efficient by the student’s institution.